Patrick Wisdom Player Props: Cubs vs. Dodgers

-On Thursday, Patrick Wisdom (on the back of going 1-for-4 with a triple and two RBI) and the Chicago Cubs play the Los Angeles Dodgers, whose starting pitcher will be Michael Grove.
-First pitch is at 7:40 PM ET.
+On Friday, Patrick Wisdom (coming off going 0-for-4) and the Chicago Cubs play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 2:20 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Athletics.
+In his last game he had a hitless showing (0-for-4) against the Dodgers.

 Patrick Wisdom Game Info & Props vs. the Dodgers